 We had a pub dinner at The Angel on The Bridge in Henley before heading back to London.
 Eating in establishments which have been in business since long before New Zealand’s Treaty of Waitangi was signed has become a new thrill for me.

 I had The Angel’s Pancakes filled with roast vegetables and dolcelatte cheese with sweet tomato and red pepper sauce which was delicious and very different to what is available on your standard restaurant menu.
 The Cumberland Sausages and Rack of Ribs were also popular around the table.

 I also gave their special desert for the day a go – a moist ginger and date pudding with a caramel sauce.
 I was so full by the time we left!I would love to see Henley in Summer when the rowing regatta is on.
 I will add this to the life list.

 Have you done a day trip from London to any of these places?
-What else would you recommend to do there for someone with more time?
+What other day trips from London are worth taking in your experience?